AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 * DAILY/WEEKLY: This determines if the goal you want to edit is a daily goal or a weekly goal.
 It accepts 2 values.
   DAILY goals account for what you eat for the day.
   WEEKLY goals account for what you eat for the week.
 * CALORIES: Your target value for calories intake, in terms of cal.
+The target value must be a positive integer.
 * PROTEIN: The target for protein intake, in terms of milligrams.
+The target value must be a positive integer.
 * CARBS: Your target value for carbohydrate intake, in terms of milligrams.
+The target value must be a positive integer.
 * FAT: Your target value for fats intake, in terms of milligrams.
+The target value must be a positive integer.

+**Note: At least one of the nutrients (CALORIES,PROTEIN,CARB,FAT) must be present!**

 You can create one or multiple nutrient goals with this command.

 **Examples:**

-* `edit-diet-goal DAILY calories/5000 protein/200 carb/500 fat/100` Edits multiple nutrients goals if all of them exists.
+* `edit-diet-goal DAILY calories/5000 protein/200 carb/500 fat/100`
+Edits multiple nutrients goals if all of them exists.
-* `edit-diet-goal WEEKLY calories/5000` Edits a single calories goal if the goal exists.
+* `edit-diet-goal WEEKLY calories/5000`
+Edits a single calories goal if the goal exists.

 ## Sleep Management